mabrobotics/MD80-x-CANdle-Documentation/Downloads.md

 :align: center
 :class: no-scaled-link
 ```
-`./MAB_CAN_Flasher --all -baud 1M` - update all available md80 controllers, whose current CAN speed is 1M (all controllers need to have the same speed).
+`./MAB_CAN_Flasher --all --baud 1M` - update all available md80 controllers, whose current CAN speed is 1M (all controllers need to have the same speed).
 Example command output for two md80 controllers:

 ```{figure} images/flashing2.png
 :class: bg-primary mb-1